Signed in as:

 Wear comfortable clothes you can move in.
 Bring food and drink, as we may take a few breaks instead of full hour for lunch.
 Everything else — the games, the scenes, the theatre — we'll make together.

-Darren Yorke is a playmaker — an improvisation-led creative, performer, and facilitator.
+Darren Yorke is a playmaker — creating, performing, facilitating, leading through improvisation.

 Originally from Longford and based in Dublin, he founded Grand Stretch in 2017 to explore improvisation as a creative practice — not just for performance, but as a way of making work, developing craft, and questioning experience.
 Trained in Keith Johnstone's Impro methodology and a member of the International TheatreSports™ Institute, Darren facilitates workshops for improvisers, theatre-makers, youth groups, and corporate teams.